LuukasOtero/youtube-dl-for-windows/README.md

     cd "C:\<folderName>\ffmpeg\bin"
 ```

-- Enter to directory where we have "ffmpeg.exe".
-The path can be change, it all depends on where they installed the "FFMPEG".
+- Enter to directory where we have `"ffmpeg.exe"`.
+The path can be change, it all depends on where they installed the *"FFMPEG"*.

 ```
     :Reboot